christianandredietrich/iOS-SDK/advanced.md

 #### (void) nexPlayer: (NXPlayer ∗ )nxplayercompletedAsyncCmdOpenWithResult:(NXError)result playbackType:(NXPlaybackType)type

-An asynchronous open operation has completed.
+An asynchronous open operation has been completed.

-This method is called when an open operation started by `open:mode:subtitles:transport:autoPlay: (NXPlayer)` (or one of the related convenience functions) has completed.
+This method is called when an open operation started by `open:mode:subtitles:transport:autoPlay: (NXPlayer)` (or one of the related convenience functions) has been completed.

 If autoPlay was set to YES when the open command was issued, the player will automatically call `start (NXPlayer)` to begin playback; otherwise, the delegate will need to start playback explicitly by calling that same method.